A key feature of the Local Government Pension Scheme (LGPS) is that benefits can be paid in the event of your death.

 You can nominate anyone you wish.
 If you wish to nominate someone under 18 years old, you should obtain independent legal advice.
 If you nominate more than one person you must show how much of the grant each person is to receive, for example 40%, 60%.
 It must add up to 100%.
 You can change this as many times as you like, and at any time.

-Normally, the nomination form will be followed.
+Normally, the expression of wish form will be followed.
 But forms can become out of date and occasions do arise where the Fund must use its discretion where the form no longer appears appropriate.
 So, it is important that you submit a new form if your wishes change.

 If the person nominated dies before you do then you will need to complete a new form to nominate your new beneficiary.
 If you have listed more than one person and any one of them dies you will also need to complete a new form.